-- 5.2.1 St. Mary of the Angels has appointed a DPO in order to: - Inform and advise SMOTA and its employees about their obligations to comply with the UKGDPR and other data protection laws. - Monitor St Mary of the Angel's compliance with the UKGDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.2 The role of DPO will be carried out by an experienced and qualified member of staff as designated by Cheshire West and Chester Council. - 5.2.3.
+5.2.1 St. Mary of the Angels has appointed a DPO in order to:

+- Inform and advise SMOTA and its employees about their obligations to comply with the UKGDPR and other data protection laws. - Monitor St Mary of the Angel's compliance with the UKGDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members.

+5.2.2 The role of DPO will be carried out by an experienced person who is conversant in all aspects of GDPR.

+5.2.3.
 St. Mary of the Angels will make freely available the contact details for their appointed DPO: